Human Resources & Operations Update

 Keep in mind when scheduling your trips, buses can depart no earlier than 9 am and must return to school no later than 2:30 pm school days.
 If you have a request that falls outside of these times please call us at 216-371-7195 so we can better prepare and provide the required level of service you need.

-We have serviced 478 scheduled field trips, with 14,042 scheduled attendees.
+Last year we serviced approximately 1,832 scheduled field trips, servicing 61,509 scheduled attendees.

 Food Service Department